Submitty/submitty.github.io/_docs/sysadmin/server_os.md

 ---
-title: Ubuntu 14.04 Server Edition
+title: Server OS
 category: System Administrator
 order: 1
 ---

+### Ubuntu 14.04 Server Edition

-The Submitty Homework Submission Server is currently supported only on Ubuntu 14.04 64-bit Server.
+The Submitty Homework Submission Server is currently supported only on **Ubuntu 14.04 64-bit Server**.
 We are working towards support for Ubuntu 16.04.
 (We use the server edition of Ubuntu because it saves a lot of disk space and doesn't include a lot of extra packages which will require more frequent updates.
 You also have more options in some cases, and